This lesson explains how to quickly create a new test plan in Hexawise.

-4) "Rinse and repeat" until you are ready to click on the "Test Cases" button.
+4) "Rinse and repeat" until you are ready to click on the "Scenarios" button.

 If you are wondering which Parameters and Values to enter into your plan, do not be discouraged!
 It is a little tricky for almost all new users.
 You might find these 3 sources of information helpful to get started: